 The same principle applies to historic archaeological sites.
 An old medicine bottle in context might tell us about the socio-economic status of the owner or how easy it was for them to access a general store.

-If you have a prehistoric archaeological site, read about West Virginia’s Native Americans in a reputable book or article, but be sure to check the author’s credentials.
-A good place to start is the West Virginia Archeological Society store or the West Virginia Encyclopedia.
+If you have a prehistoric archaeological site, read about West Virginia’s Native Americans in a reputable book or article, but check the author’s credentials.
+The West Virginia Archeological Society store or the West Virginia Encyclopedia is an excellent place to start.

 Step Three: Report the site to a professional archaeologist

-If you think your site may have significance, as defined here by the National Park Service, contact the Council for West Virginia Archaeology or the W.Va.
+If your site may have significance, as defined here by the National Park Service, contact the Council for West Virginia Archaeology or the W.Va.
 State Historic Preservation Office.

 Providing your research and documentation will go a long way toward helping the archaeologists understand what you have and whether it is historically or culturally significant.

 If the site may have significance, Lora Lamarre-DeMott of the preservation office recommends that you complete an archaeology site form for the state’s records and avoid disturbing the site.
 This will ensure that information about the site is preserved for future researchers.
-It may also help to avoid accidental destruction of the site during future development.
-The council may even have a volunteer who is willing to help you complete the paperwork and check your findings.
+It may also help avoid accidental site destruction during future development.
+The council may even have a volunteer to help you complete the paperwork and check your findings.

-Unfortunately, few archaeologists have the time to visit sites or the funding to excavate.
+Unfortunately, few archaeologists have the time to visit sites or the excavation funding.
 In West Virginia, government-funded excavations are extremely rare and limited to the most significant sites.
-Don’t be discouraged if you don’t get answers quickly or if no one is able to assist you: Most archaeologists enjoy working with the public but simply do not have the time or funding to perform volunteer archaeology.
+Don’t be discouraged if you don’t get answers quickly or no one can assist you.
+Most archaeologists enjoy working with the public but do not have the time or funding to perform volunteer archaeology.

-Remember also that because a site is not deemed significant enough to warrant state attention that doesn’t mean it is not an important part of your local history or your family’s.
+Remember also that just because a site is not deemed significant enough to warrant state attention doesn’t mean it is not an essential part of your local history or your family’s.